markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Form Styles

-According to the mock-up the box or `div` containing our `form` should have a yellow background.
-Let's target this `div` by using the `class` attribute for this `div` as the CSS selector which we have named `hero-form`.
-Let's type out the syntax for this in your CSS file and give it some of the properties we will need including the border as well as background color, size, font color, and positioning.
+According to the mock-up the box or `div` containing our `form` should have a yellow background matching the yellow in our `header` and `footer`.
+Let's select or target this `div` by using the `class` attribute for this `div` as the CSS selector which we have named `hero-form`.
+Let's use this CSS selector to declare some properties and style the box containing our forms.
+The border and font color in this `div` will match the navy font color in the `footer`.
+Let's experiment with the height and width properties as well as the positioning property to match our mock-up.

 > **Pause**: Try out some code and see if you can do some styling on your own.